OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 - **GPSD** data
 - **Custom** data

+#### Note
+There is an **rmi** forwarder.
+This is a work in progress, but it works.
+It is feeding an RMI server that can then be accessed by an RMI client.
+See an example of such a client in `samples.rmi.client.SampleRMIClient`.

 ### To see it at work
 See the class `nmeaproviders.client.mux.GenericNMEAMultiplexer`, it uses the file `nmea.mux.properties` to define what to read, and what to re-broacdast it to.
 See it to understand its content (should be clear enough).